Skip to main content

 2026 Scam Alert: New Fraud Tactics Targeting Seniors

-Latest scam trends: AI voice clones, deepfakes, and new tricks.
+AI voice clones, deepfakes, search-ad hijacking, brand impersonation, and multi-channel phishing.
+Real stats and case studies.
 How to protect yourself.

 AI and new tech are making scams harder to spot

+Deepfake scams have surged 700% over the last three years.
 Scammers now use AI to clone voices, fake videos, and create convincing messages.
-Here’s what to watch for and how to stay safe.
+Generative AI is predicted to drive U.S. fraud losses to $40 billion (per Deloitte and industry reports).
+Here's what to watch for and how to stay safe.

 AI voice cloning